Egerton-Barrett-Brydges baronets

 The Brydges, later Egerton-Barrett-Brydges Baronetcy, of Denton Court in the County of Kent, was a title in the Baronetage of the United Kingdom.
 It was created on 27 May 1815 for the bibliographer, genealogist and politician Samuel Egerton Brydges.
 He claimed the barony of Chandos (which had fallen into abeyance in 1789), initially on behalf of his older brother Reverend Edward Tymewell Brydges and then on his own behalf.
 The House of Lords rejected the claim in 1803, but Brydges nevertheless continued to style himself per legem terrae Baron Chandos of Sudeley.
 He was succeeded by his son, John, the second Baronet, who assumed the additional surname of Egerton and Barrett.
 The title became extinct on the latter's death in 1863.

-Sir John William Head Brydges, brother of the first Baronet, was member of parliament for Coleraine.
+Sir John William Head Brydges, brother of the first Baronet, was member of parliament for Armagh.